Whose Land Have I Lit On Now? Contemplations on the Notions of Hospitality

 Homer, The Odyssey

 SAVVY Contemporary is an art space in Berlin’s northwest neighbourhood of Wedding.
 Founded eight years ago to create an exchange between “Western art” and “non-Western art”, SAVVY has positioned itself as a “Laboratory of Form-Ideas” at a time when hegemonic structures regenerate across Germany and the world.
-One exhibition, WHOSE LAND HAVE I LIT ON NOW?
+This summer’s exhibition and accompanying symposium was a joint project by Denise Ryner representing Or Gallery in Canada, and Bonaventure Soh Bejeng Ndikung, Elena Agudio, and Raisa Galofre of SAVVY.
+WHOSE LAND HAVE I LIT ON NOW?
 Contemplations on the Notions of Hospitality (2018), troubled the concept of hospitality and the triggers of hostility in hospitality through an impressive program of performances, lectures, film screenings, and an exhibition.

 I visited the exhibition on my second day in Germany, feeling tentative about my place in a new country.
 In Sydney, I was aware of my role as guest on stolen, Gadigal land and my participation in the settler colonial project.
 I was also aware of my role as a bad, or at least, fickle host.
 The Australian media had recently condemned the treatment of migrant children at the American border, while the government continued to imprison children in offshore detention facilities.
 The national thinking about hospitality and our views on immigration have always been deeply at odds with our anthem’s edict; “For those who’ve come across the seas/ We’ve boundless plains to share”.

 Even within the most well-meaning creative projects there is a tendency towards didacticism and cliché that can obscure the specific challenges that attend to the movement of people in a globalised world.